OpenSCvx/OpenSCvx/docs/index.md

 # **OpenSCvx**

 OpenSCvx :rocket: is an [JAX](https://github.com/jax-ml/jax)-based library for nonconvex trajectory planning in Python.

+!!! warning
+    This repository is still in alpha, here there be dragons :dragon:.

 !!! tip